-- Ensure the communications policies, procedures, and practices at postsecondary institutions facilitate accessibility. - Ensure institutional communication is delivered in formats that are accessible. - Adopt a common standard to ensure the accessibility of post-secondary institution websites (e.g. WCAG 2.1 AA).
+- Ensure the communications policies, procedures, and practices at post- secondary institutions facilitate accessibility. - Ensure institutional communication is delivered in formats that are accessible. - Adopt a common standard to ensure the accessibility of post-secondary institution websites (e.g. WCAG 2.1 AA).

-Deliverables Compliance Date Accountability Strategies for Compliance Progress to Date Accessibility Week - sharing successes through social media December 2022 AAC prepare info for Social Media Prepare information to share with Communications Communications to post information given Communications post in various forms of social media Communications track viewing results of Social media Promotion of Access improvements as accomplished through social media AAC prepare info for Comms. to share in social media Prepare information to share with Communications
+Deliverables Compliance Date Accountability Strategies for Compliance Progress to Date Accessibility Week - sharing successes through social media December 2022 EDIA prepare info for Social Media Prepare information to share with Communications Communications to post information given Communications post in various forms of social media First introduction to Accessibility Week in 2023-24 Communications track viewing results of Social media Promotion of Access improvements as accomplished through social media EDIA to prepare info for Comms. to share in social media Prepare information to share with Communications Website review Review website for accessibility when the website overall review takes place Currently fundraising for website redesign